 The College will be working with trainees, supervisors, Heads of School, Training Programme Directors, Trusts and Deaneries to rollout these exciting changes.

 We have already shared our Paediatrician of the Future guidance from October 2021, and published our good practice maps .
 We will continue to update these FAQs, as questions arrive, and you can email us on email@example.com.

 We will also be providing resources and guidance in a number of formats over the coming months.
-Our 'Training Principle of the Month' resources kick off this autumn.
+Our 'Training Principle of the Month' resources can be found here.

 What is the difference between Progress and Progress+?
 Is this a completely new curriculum?

 Progress+ is not a new curriculum.
 The + signifies the changes we are making to the Progress curriculum and the accompanying syllabi to convert training from three levels to two levels.